-Dr. Schwartz joined the Stanford Stroke Center in 2004 as a Fellow in Vascular Neurology and has remained on as Faculty since 2007.
-Currently, his primary focus is the care of patients with cerebrovascular disease in both the inpatient and outpatient setting.
-His expertise extends to critically ill patients in the Neurointensive Care Unit with ischemic and hemorrhagic strokes.
-He has a particular interest and expertise in cervical artery dissection, non-atherosclerotic vasculopathies, and stroke in young adults.
+Neil Schwartz completed his undergraduate studies at UCLA, followed by MD and PhD degrees at Northwestern University.
+After his Neurology residency at Stanford, Dr. Schwartz joined the Stanford Stroke Center in 2004 as a fellow in Vascular Neurology and has remained on as faculty since 2007.
+Currently, his primary focus is the care of patients with cerebrovascular disease in both the inpatient and outpatient setting, including patients with both ischemic and hemorrhagic strokes.
+He has a particular interest and expertise in cervical artery dissection, non-atherosclerotic vasculopathies, stroke in young adults, and stroke recovery trials utilizing stem cells.

-Learn more about the Neurology Residency Program: http://neurology.stanford.edu/education/adult_residency.html.
+Learn more about the Neurology Residency Program and other educational opportunities at: http://neurology.stanford.edu/education

 - Vascular Neurology

-Program Director, Neurology Residency Program, Dept. of Neurology & Neurological Sciences (2010 - Present)
+Program Director, Neurology Residency Program, Dept. of Neurology & Neurological Sciences (2010 - 2018)

-Board Certification: Vascular Neurology, American Board of Psychiatry and Neurology (2008)
+Board Certification: American Board of Psychiatry and Neurology, Vascular Neurology (2008)

 MD, Northwestern University (2000)